wandb/docs/docs/guides/launch/run-agent.md

 To grant Kaniko builds running in k8s access to your blob and container storage in the cloud, it is strongly recommended that you use either [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) if you are using GKE or [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) if you are using EKS.

-If you are running your own k8s cluster, you will need to create a k8s secret that contains the credentials for your cloud environemnt.
+If you are running your own k8s cluster, you will need to create a k8s secret that contains the credentials for your cloud environment.
 To grant access to GCP, this secret should contain a [service account json](https://cloud.google.com/iam/docs/keys-create-delete#creating).
 To grant access to AWS, this secret should contain an [AWS credentials file](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_profiles.html).
 You can configure the Kaniko builder to use this secret by setting the following keys in your builder config:

 ```yaml
 builder: